 Phillip Mockler - Vice President

-Phillip was a Sgt in the US Marine Corps.
-He is a deputy with the Sarasota County Sheriffs Office.
+Phillip served 4 years in the US Marine Corps with a combat tour in Iraq and 4 years in the US Army with a combat tour in Afghanistan.
+He is currently a deputy with the Sarasota County Sheriffs Office.
 After returning from Afghanistan in 2006 he found it very hard to navigate his way through the VA system so in 2007 he founded Everyday Heroes USA.
-His experience in leadership while serving in the military and currently in law enforcement is a huge asset to our board.
-Additionally, his first hand experience in founding a not-for-profit organization that supports our Veterans and First Responders is invaluable.
+His experience in leadership while serving in the military and currently in law enforcement along with his first hand experience in founding a not-for-profit that supports our American Heroes is invaluable.